The types of cookies we use

 3. What is a Cookie?

-There are different types of cookies and they are used for different purposes.
+There are different types of cookies that are used for different purposes.

 A cookie may contain information about the site itself, a unique identifier that allows the site to recognise your web browser when returning to the site, additional data that serves the purpose of the cookie, and the lifespan of the cookie itself.